Sergio Aguza: Ponferradina

 On 18 January 2016, Aguza signed a two-and-a-half-year contract with SD Ponferradina, returning to Spain and its second level.
 He scored his first goal for the club on 20 March, in a 2–1 home win against SD Huesca, and added two more match-winners against CD Lugo and Albacete Balompié; at the end of the campaign, he suffered team relegation.

 Alcorcón / Córdoba

 On 7 July 2016, Aguza signed a one-year deal with AD Alcorcón also in the second level.
 The following 31 January he rescinded his contract, and signed a six-month deal with fellow league team Córdoba CF just hours later.

 Almería

 On 13 July 2018, Aguza signed a two-year contract with UD Almería, still in the second division.
 On 11 March 2020, he renewed his contract until 2023.

 On 5 October 2020, Aguza joined FC Cartagena, newly-promoted to division two, on a one-year loan deal.
 The following 13 January, however, his loan was cut short, and he moved to fellow league team Ponferradina also in a temporary deal nine days later.

+Fuenlabrada

+On 13 August 2024, Aguza signed one-season contract with Fuenlabrada in the third tier.